See photo gallery of monks’ visit here

-A Peaceful week emerged in Bucks when the Tibeton Monks arrived on campus from October 21-24.
+A peaceful week emerged in Bucks when the Tibetan Monks arrived on campus from Oct.
+21-24.
 The Tibetan Buddhist Monks came out from the Drepung Gomang Monastery, based in India all the way to the Solarium Room located in the Newtown Campus to create a beautiful sand mandala sculpture for the community to see.
-This four-day Sand Mandala and Craft Show event brought students, faculty, and members of the Bucks community together to watch the intricate work and detail that it takes to create this sacred Tibetan Buddhist practice.

 Mandala is a Sanskrit word meaning “world in harmony”.
 These Sand Mandalas are carefully made by adding one grain of sand or marble stone at a time using small tubes, funnels, and a scraper tool called chak-pur.
 Sand Mandalas are unique to Tibetan Buddhist customs, and when finished are released into a natural body of water so that all its healing properties and compassion may flow throughout the world.

 This Tibetan Monk event was a way for them to represent their monastery through forms of expression such as art, and prayer.
 It takes many years of practice and study to be able to create this Tibetan art form.
-This group in particular, has been out of Tibet for over 50 years, and now spend their time going around the country in hopes of spreading their Tibetan culture to others in order to support the 2000 monks still practicing back home in Tibet.
+This group in particular has been out of Tibet for over 50 years, and now spend their time going around the country in hopes of spreading their Tibetan culture to others in order to support the 2000 monks still practicing back home in Tibet.
 Many of these monks escaped Tibet and consider India their adopted home.

 The people of Tibet were exiled under the brutal Chinese oppression and in 1959 the Dalai Lama and over 80,000 Tibetans were forced to escape to India.
 In search of a better life, better education, and more possibilities, the Tibetans knew their only chance of survival was to leave home.
 Tibet became a place where they could not study freely nor practice their religion.
 Through it all, with the help of his holiness – the man of peace, the Dalai Lama and other members of the monastery, they travel around the world to continue to preserve the Tibetan Buddhist teachings.